Simplify Your GST Compliance with Expert Guidance!

 On filing the GSTR 3, if there will be any difference of liabilities between the actual and that is declared in GSTR 3B, the system will automatically update the details of GSTR 3 and GSTR 3B.
 If in this case, actual liabilities that are declared in GSTR-3 are higher than those declared and paid with GSTR-3B, the taxpayer has to pay the extra amount tax along with interest on the difference amount.

-To show the monthly liability of GST for the taxpayers GSTR 3 is filed.
-This return is to be filed by all the registered entities.
-This return is filed on a monthly basis in general except the business entities whose turnover is upto 1.5 crores.
-They can file this return on a quarterly basis.
+GSTR 3 is filed to show the monthly liability of GST for the taxpayers.
+This return is to be filed by all the registered entities on a monthly basis in general.
+GSTR-3 can also be filed on a quarterly basis.
 The major use of this return is it shows the complete GST liability of the taxpayers who are registered for GST.

 Frequently Asked Questions